California Rental Laws - An Overview of Landlord-Tenant Rights in San Francisco

 • The maximum deposit is equal to one month’s rent.

-• Deposits must be returned within 21 days of move-out.
+• Security deposits must be returned within 21 days of move-out.

 • Deductions must be reasonable and documented.